truenas/middleware/docs/userguide/freenas_intro.rst

 * The "NIC" drop-down menu has been added to :menuselection:`Jails --> Add Jails` so that the interface to use for jail connections can be specified.

-* The "Upload Plugin" button has been removed from the "Jails" screen.
-To install a plugin, use "Plugins" instead.

 * The "ZFS" tab has been added to :ref:`Reporting`, providing graphs for "ARC Size" and "ARC Hit Ratio".

 .. _What's New Since 9.3-RELEASE: